![]() | EXPLANATION AND DISCLAIMER |

 AUDIENCE PARTICIPATION

-I'm currently using a Yahoo blog to have a good moan and rant.
-Come along and add your own views.
-But keep it clean, please.
+I'm currently using a blog to have a good moan and rant, as well as to keep my loyal and long-suffering listeners up-to-date with my latest nefarious activities.
+Come along and add your own views, but keep it clean, please.
 It's a family show.

 TECHNICAL ISSUES

 This website is completely hand-coded (no programs such as Dreamweaver or Frontpage) using Note-tab lite as a text editor.
-Note-tab lite has three big advantages over Notepad -It's checked over on Firefox and it all works perfectly there.
-Why Firefox?
-I hear you ask.
-Well, apart from the fact that the interface is designed so much better than any other browser, then there's "tabbed browsing".
-No more page after page after page of Internet Exploder - just one page with a lot of tabs.
+Note-tab lite has three big advantages over Notepad -

-However, I like to engage with my audience and I would welcome any comments or observations. with anything you would like to add or like me to consider.
+As I said, I like to engage with my audience and I would welcome any comments or observations, so with anything you would like to add or like me to consider.
 I would like to think that my site corresponds as much as possible with modern technical issues, and any input is appreciated.

 ACCESSIBILITY STATEMENT